-There is only one Amen Corner – with apologies to World Tour, home to superb recreation of golf’s most famous three-hole stretch – but all the talk of Augusta National and the Masters got us thinking about Myrtle Beach’s prettiest trio of consecutive holes.
+There is only one Amen Corner – with apologies to World Tour, home to superb recreation of golf’s most famous three-hole stretch – but all the talk in April of Augusta National and the Masters got us thinking about Myrtle Beach’s prettiest trio of consecutive holes.

 In no particular order, here are the most scenic stretches along the Myrtle Beach golf scene:

 — While these are in no particular order, we will start with one of the most famous trios in the Southeast, “Alligator Alley” at the Dunes Golf & Beach Club.
 Holes 11 through 13 begin with a par 4 that first brings the swash from the nearby Atlantic Ocean into play and concludes with “Waterloo,” the famed par 5 13th hole.
 Waterloo, a 90-degree dogleg right, has been ranked among the nation’s top 100 holes, and the par 3 12th (pictured above), which requires a carry over the tidal swash, isn’t to be forgotten.